Signposting and Setting Boundaries

 Wellbeing and Advice

-If you have been contacted by a student who is struggling with their wellbeing, you can direct them to the Wellbeing team at the universities for support.
+If you have been contacted by a student who is struggling with their wellbeing, you can direct them to the Wellbeing team for support.
+There are a range of options available to students, from self-help guidance to 1:1 appointments.
 You can visit the following pages to find out more about how your wellbeing is supported at Falmouth University and The University of Exeter.

-If a student you're speaking with needs practical support on an issue from housing to finances to academic issues, you can encourage them to book an appointment with our SU Advice team to get guidance on how to proceed with their issue.
+If a student you're speaking with needs practical support on an issue from housing to finances to academic issues, you can encourage them to check out our resources on various issues impacting the student experience.
+These guides provide solutions to common problems and answers to frequently asked questions, and can empower students to resolve issues independently.
+If a student needs more tailored support that they cannot find in our resources, they can also book an appointment with our SU Advice team for further guidance on how to proceed with their issue.

 The Library and Academic Services